Sapphire Engagement Rings

 Sapphires wear beautifully

 Synthetic sapphires, made in labs within a few months, are chemically identical and often sold in retail shops for a lesser price.
 It’s important to ask the question as the industry is obligated to advise you if gems are synthetic at the time of sale.
 Keep in mind synthetic sapphires will appear flawless, whereas natural sapphires have slight imperfections – which marks their authenticity, natural beauty and heightened value.
+Talk to our Brisbane consultants if you are interested in knowing more about synthetic sapphires.

 Sky blue to deep indigo – choosing a sapphire colour